Duval County Jail: Tracing Inmates

 The most recommended way to find an inmate in the county is calling each one of its three correctional facilities.
 For example, if you are looking for pre-trial detainees, you had better contact John E. Goode Pre-Trial Detention Facility.

-Those who are interested in tracing Duval County arrest records on the Internet should refer to the sheriff's electronic inmate look up tool.
-The search mechanism is very simple.
-You can fill in the person's name, his or her jail number or JSO ID.
+Those who are interested in tracing Duval County arrest records on the internet should refer to the sheriff's electronic inmate look up tool.
+This search mechanism is very simple.
+You will be asked to fill in the person's name, his or her jail number or JSO ID.
 You will get the following details: the inmate's full name, physical description, age, gender, booking and release date, bail information, next court date and visitation rights.
 Further details include the arresting agency and charge information.
-You may also opt for a much broader Florida inmate search by referring to the FDC's two electronic databases: